arnavsingh0/Olympics/final_report.md

 ## Main Findings

 Our analysis revealed that ensemble methods, such as Random Forest and Gradient Boosting, outperformed simpler models like Logistic Regression and Decision Trees in terms of both training and testing accuracy.
 These findings suggest that capturing the complex interactions between features is crucial for accurately predicting Olympic outcomes.
-The k-Nearest Neighbors model also showed competitive performance, particularly when the number of neighbors (k) was carefully chosen.
+The accuracies while suprising on the training data were unable to very accurately predict the 2024 standings.
+With many models having less than 70% accuracy on the 2024 olympics.

 Despite these successes, the project also highlighted several challenges:
 - **Data Imbalance:** Even after balancing the dataset, predicting medalists remains challenging due to the inherent unpredictability of sports outcomes.